awooff/kae.si/site/notes/Spectres III - Ghosts in the Machine.md

+---
-# Spectres III - Fantômes dans la Machine
+title: Spectres III - Fantômes dans la Machine
+description: A framework for understanding the ideas behind synthesis and its invocation of the human emotion.
+date: 2022-08-30
+tags: 'audio'
+---

 ![Spectres](Spectres.svg)